EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 - <details><summary>Specifying LSL marker stream for EmotiBit Oscilloscope</summary>

   You need to specify the marker stream information in the `emotibitCommSettings.json` file.
-You can find this file:
-    - On Windows: `C:\Program Files\EmotiBit\EmotiBit Oscilloscope\data`
-    - On macOS: `EmotiBitSoftware-macOS/EmotiBitOscilloscope.app/Contents/Resources`
-    - On Linux: `EmotiBitSoftware-linux/ofxEmotiBit/EmotiBitOscilloscope/bin/data`
+Refer the [section above](#Settings-files-location) to locate this file on your system.

    If you don't already have an LSL marker stream, you may use the example in [`EmotiBit/ofxLSL`](https://github.com/EmotiBit/ofxLSL#example-for-generating-marker-stream).
   For Example, an LSL marker stream with **name** `DataSyncMarker` and **source_id** `12345` can be specified in the `emotibitCommSettings.json` as shown below